jedevc/fyp-report/report.md

 - Additional files

-These options are used across two phases, compilation and environment generation.
+These options are used across two phases, compilation and environment generation, see [Appendix X](#appendix-x) for more information.

-During compilation, we use the configuration options to:
+During compilation, we use the configuration options to determine:

-- Determine which compiler to use
+- Which compiler to use
-- Decide which architecture to compile for (most frequently used to switch between 32 and 64 bit)
+- Which architecture to compile for (most frequently used to switch between 32 and 64 bit)
-- Decide whether to strip the final executable or not (to make for a harder reverse-engineering experience)
+- Whether to strip the final executable or not (to make for a harder reverse-engineering experience)
-- Decide whether to generate debugging information
+- Whether to generate debugging information
-- Enable various security settings, such as NX protections, PIE executables, stack canaries and RELRO.
+- How to set various security options, such as NX protection, position-independent code, stack canaries and RELRO.

 During environment generation, we use the options to:

-- Create a system layout that allows for reading the flag on successful exploitation of the vulnerable program
+- Create a exploit pathway that allows reading the flag on successful exploitation
 - Automatically build a Dockerfile to generate a Docker image for deployment

-#### Compilation
+### Compilation

 In the optional compilation phase, the configuration options are used to create a series of commands that when run in a usual Linux shell (and a standard set of essential compiler software), will produce an exploitable binary.

-By default, compiler options are added to suppress addition of useful security protections, such as NX, PIE and RELRO.
+By default, compiler options are added to suppress addition of security protections, such as NX, PIE and RELRO.
 These options must manually be enabled, essentially requiring the challenge designer to consciously make the challenge more difficult by enabling new protections.

-These build commands are prefixed to the file output as a C multi-line comment, to indicate how the file should be correctly compiled - if desired, this output can be suppressed and the file compiled manually.
-The vulnspec command line tool additionally contains the `build` sub-command, which reads the build commands from a synthesised C file and runs them automatically.
+These build commands are prefixed to the file output as a C multi-line comment, to indicate how the file should be correctly compiled:

 ```c
 /*